-Prerequisites: EMET 140, EET 131
+Prerequisites: EMET 140 and EET 131 (minimum grade C for both)

 EMET 191 Part-Time Cooperative Education 1: Electro-Mechanical Engineering Technology

 Students seeking an associate's degree participate in their first parttime field learning experience related to their degree.
 Students are expected to register for academic courses during the same semester.
 Students must follow cooperative education policies and procedures to earn credit.
 Grades issued are Satisfactory or Unsatisfactory.
 Prerequisites: None